-Electronic Mail (e-mail) is one of most widely used services of Internet.
-This service allows an Internet user to send message in formatted manner (mail) to other Internet user in any part of the world.
-Message in mail not only contain text, but it also contains images, audio and videos data.
-The person who is sending mail is called sender and person who receives mail is called recipient.
+Electronic Mail (e-mail) is one of the most widely used services of the Internet.
+This service allows an Internet user to send a message in a formatted manner (mail) to other Internet users in any part of the world.
+Message in the mail not only contain text, but it also contains images, audio and videos data.
+The person who is sending mail is called sender and person who receives mail is called the recipient.
 It is just like postal mail service.

 Format of E-mail :

 An e-mail consists of three parts that are as follows :

 These are explained as following below.